The Rise of Thematic Investments During the Pandemic

-For the benefit of those new to our blog, The Wealth Consultant is a free to use digital wealth platform helping clients to achieve financial Peace of Mind, a tall order in the current environment.
+For the benefit of those new to our blog, The Wealth Consultant is a free to use digital wealth platform helping clients to achieve financial peace of mind through wealth planning, a tall order in the current environment.
 However, it is at unprecedented times like these, and as some may argue not seen since WW2, that we must keep our head, or risk losing our mind, we must “Keep Calm and Carry On”, in so far as that is possible.

-Boring Money have produced an excellent, easy to read (jargon free) guide to Sustainable and ESG investing.
-At the heart of it, sustainable investing is choosing to use your savings to support businesses and investments which are well-positioned to thrive in the future.
-Broadly speaking, this means avoiding destructive businesses which don’t look after people, planet or process properly; and actively backing those which will benefit from changing trends and developments.
+Boring Money has produced an excellent, easy to read (jargon-free) guide to Sustainable and ESG investing.
+At the heart of it, sustainable investing is choosing to use your savings to support business investments that are well-positioned to thrive in the future.
+Broadly speaking, this means looking at alternative investments, and avoiding destructive businesses that don’t look after people, planet, or process properly; and actively backing those which will benefit from changing trends and developments.
 Read Here

 Dealing with the economic and social aftermath of the crisis brought about by the coronavirus pandemic will present formidable challenges.
 But it will also offer opportunities to reassess how we have approached resolving some of the most pressing issues of our time.
 Rathbone Greenbank, one of the early adopters of ESG investing, has produced a balanced insight “COVID-19: a lesson for investing in people and planet”.
 Read here